diablonhn/asyncJDBC/README.rst

 them in order.

-The fastest and most feature-rich synchronous JDBC connection pool out there is HikariCP, by far.
+The fastest and most feature-rich synchronous JDBC connection pool out there is `HikariCP <https://github.com/brettwooldridge/HikariCP>`_, by far.
 It beats the pants off of everyone else, including asyncJDBC.
 However under high concurrency, asyncJDBC is faster than HikariCP.
 More importantly, asyncJDBC exhibits more consistent response times, which is extremely valuable in a production environment.

 [benchmark chart]